-- Help you manage any chronic conditions so you have a better quality of life
+- Help you manage any chronic and long-term health problems for a better quality of life

-- Help you get connected to specialists if you need them
+- Help you find specialists if you need them

 It’s recommended that people of all ages and all genders have a primary care provider.